Got a toddler who's driving you bonkers? Us too! Here's how we're staying sane during this trying time...

-It screams…it hits…it kicks…it bites…it’s the toddler going through the terrible twos!
+It screams… it hits… it kicks… it bites… it’s the toddler going through the terrible twos!
 Everyone’s heard of the dreaded terrible twos.
 People who aren’t even parents know about the terrible twos and sometimes this makes them not want to be parents.
 In fact, a certain mum (who may or may not have written this story) has a child who woke up with a sore throat this morning from screaming all night long…

-If this sounds familiar, take yourself a virtual hug and pour a glass of wine.
+If this sounds familiar, take a virtual hug from us and pour yourself a glass of wine.
 Staying zen through this horrible phase isn’t the easiest thing to do, especially when you a) have the whole world staring at you with accusing eyes when the toddler is throwing the mother of all tantrums, b) are tired from running around after your toddler the whole day, and c) have a splitting headache from the aforementioned.
 Here’s how to stay calm when your toddler is going through a full-blown meltdown:

 Count to 10

 Times like these, why not heed the famous words of Thomas Jefferson (and your mum): “When angry, count to 10 before you speak.
 If very angry, count to 100.”
-Yes, this age old saying really works because it distracts you from whatever’s causing you frustration.
-Did your toddler really bite a helpless seven month-old sibling?
+Yes, this age-old saying really works because it distracts you from whatever’s causing you frustration.
+Did your toddler really bite a helpless seven-month-old sibling?
 Count to 10 (or 100!) and you’ll find yourself considerably calmer than in the exact heat of the moment.

 Take a mum-time moment

 It isn’t always easy to get time to do stuff just for us.
-With pickups and drop offs, work, cooking dinner and trying to play referee between the kids, we’re left with very little time to do much else.
+With pick-ups and drop-offs, work, cooking dinner and trying to play referee between the kids, we’re left with very little time to do much else.
 But for your peace of mind (and everyone else’s), why not take a quick breather from what’s bothering you and give one of these 52 things a go?
-Remember, your well-being is important too!
+Remember, your well-being is important, too!
 Take a time out to enjoy and pamper yourself – you deserve it!

 Remember that they will eventually nap